Synonym(s)

 Typical is the latency of the allergic reaction of several hours (cause: the necessary digestive process of the meat in which alpha-gal is first released), which can last up to several hours.
 Immediate allergic reactions only occur with intravenous application of alpha-galactose-containing drugs(cetuximab, colloid solutions containing gelatine, e.g. Gelafundin®).

-Tick bites as a co-factor: The prevalence of sensitization to alpha-Gal varies widely by region.
-It amounted to e.g. in versch.
+Tick bites as a co-factor: The prevalence of sensitization to alpha-gal varies greatly from region to region.
+It amounted e.g. in various.
 US states (e.g. Arkansas, Tennessee, North Carolina) up to 20% (high tick colonization).
-In contrast, in California the rate is < 1%.
-Thus, a local environmental factor is postulated.
-One of these factors is thought to be bite events by the tick Amblyomma americanum (contains salivary products containing alpha-glactose) in the American collective.
-Clinically, antibodies against alpha-galactose are suspected when a strong and long persisting (>14 days) inflammatory reaction occurs after tick bites.
-Apparently, the factor "tick bite" also seems to play a role in European collectives (see casuistry).
+In California, on the other hand, the rate is < 1%.
+A local environmental factor is therefore postulated.
+One of these factors is suspected in the American collective in bite events by the tick Amblyomma americanum (contains alpha-glactose-containing saliva products).
+Clinically, antibodies against alpha-galactose are suspected when a strong and long-term persistent (>14 days) inflammatory reaction occurs after tick bites.
+Apparently, the "tick bite" factor also seems to play a role in European collectives (see case report).

-Blood groups O and A as a risk factor (?): Another risk factor seems to be the blood group affiliation.
-For example, a study (Cabezas-Crus A et al. 2017) found that people with blood group B produce fewer alpha-Gal IgE antibodies than people with other blood groups.
-They are apparently more immune tolerant than people with blood groups 0 and A. The explanation given is that the blood group B antigen contains a fucosylated galactose-alpha-1,3-galactose structure.
+Blood groups O and A as a risk factor (?): Another risk factor appears to be blood group affiliation.
+A study (Cabezas-Crus A et al. 2017) found that people with blood group B produce fewer alpha-Gal IgE antibodies than people with other blood groups.
+They are apparently more immunotolerant than people with blood groups 0 and A. The explanation given is that the blood group B antigen contains a fucosylated galactose-alpha-1,3-galactose structure.

 Nausea, diarrhoea, vomiting; intermittent urticaria possibly angioedema.
 Severe anaphylaxis possible after intravenous application of alpha-galactose-containing drugs (see above).